 |

-Light of Christ and the belief that Christ is the light of the world.
+Represents the Light of Christ and the belief that Christ is the light of the world.

 |